 Vernon was preceded in death by his parents Eugene Vernon and Ernestine Rosenau (nee: Healan).

 Open casket, public visitation will be held Friday, January 1, 2020, at First Baptist Church of Elyria, 11400 LaGrange Road, Elyria, OH 44035, by reservation at https://signup.com/go/KECkVhD or by calling 440-988-4451 during business hours 9 a.m. to 5 p.m.
 A closed casket funeral service will be held Saturday, January 2, 2020, at 11:00 at First Baptist Church of Elyria.
 Rev. Gary Anderson will officiate.
 The church will provide a live stream of the service at https://firstbaptistelyria.org/livestream/ and rebroadcasting of services will be available at www.HempelFuneralHome.com Burial will take place on Saturday, January 9, 2021, at 11:00 a.m. at Graceland East Memorial Park, 2206 Woodruff Road, Greenville SC 29681.

 In lieu of flowers, the family suggests that memorial contributions be made to Baptist Mid-Missions Foundation, Global Impact Fund, PO Box 308011, Cleveland OH 44130-8011.

-To send flowers to the family or plant a tree in memory of Vernon L. Rosenau, please visit our floral store.
+To plant a beautiful memorial tree in memory of Vernon L. Rosenau, please visit our Tree Store.